MichaelCurrin/code-cookbook/recipes/jekyll/project-files/config.md

 url: "https://michaelcurrin.github.io"
 ```

-If using Github Pages as a project site (`USERNAME.github.io/my-project`),
+If using GitHub Pages as a project site (`USERNAME.github.io/my-project`),
 this should be a forwardslash and the name of your repo - e.g. `"/my-project"`

 Your site will be served from this URL so all URLs on the page should relative to this too.

-If using a Github Pages as a user site (`USERNAME.github.io/`), or using Netlify, this can be empty.
+If using a GitHub Pages as a user site (`USERNAME.github.io/`), or using Netlify, this can be empty.

 ```yaml
 baseurl: "/jekyll-blog-demo"